Big program change is possible!admin

 - Efficient planning and decisive action from all key players, that started with clear analysis of the problem and potential solutions.

 - Implementation of a clear plan of action.

 - Measurement, monitoring and responsiveness through the early execution period until the change settled in as a ‘new normal’.

 “I’m impressed with how well this has gone” says Green.
 “The prevailing wisdom in the recycling industry is that ‘you can never go back’ to multiple streams once you’ve gone single stream.
 We’ve shown that it CAN be done.
 Our residents have embraced the change.
 As a bonus, we’ve really doubled down on public education about how to ‘sort it right.’ and we’re hoping to see less contamination in our next curbside audits.

 Final report to come this fall

 The Township will be reporting out on and comparing key performance indicators between their previous single stream and the new two stream program.
 The Township is a partner with CIF and Stewardship Ontario in completing waste composition studies to provide robust, granular insight into the impacts of this program change on program participation, contamination, and diversion. – Look for the final report this fall on the CIF’s funded projects page.

 Need to know more – Contact CIF Staff!

-For more about this project, the tracking activities used by staff, or examples of the promotion and education materials used please contact Bradley Cutler, CIF Project Coordinator or Cathie Green, Public Works Assistant at the Township of Drummond-North Elmsley.
+For more about this project, the tracking activities used by staff, or examples of the promotion and education materials used please contact CIF Staff or Cathie Green, Public Works Assistant at the Township of Drummond-North Elmsley.